 Best of all, it’s an incredibly simple model.
 You have a truck, and businesses need you to transport or haul away their waste, gravel, sand, and building materials.
 The two main hurdles are buying that first dump truck, which will cost you a pretty penny, and taking the time to acquire a commercial driver’s license.
 Get over those, however, and you’ll be in the fast lane to success.

 The US government recently passed a trillion-dollar infrastructure bill, which means countless major construction projects will soon be coming to work sites near you.
 As a result, many tons of materials and waste will need to be moved from one place to another.
 The US waste removal industry is already worth $60 billion and seeing steady growth.
 So if you’re willing to do some heavy lifting, you could start your own hauling business and help clear the way for new construction while grabbing a share of this growing market.

 The first step is getting a reliable truck.
 You probably want a good-sized pick-up or even a box truck, as the bigger the hauling capacity the more you’ll make with each load.
 You’ll also need good hauling equipment and most likely, a commercial driver’s license, to take on the big jobs.
 Beyond that, attracting clients will be mainly about advertising your services on the right platforms and effectively marketing your business.

-Once you get those first few customers in the door, as long as you deliver excellent and professional service, you’re likely to get referrals and steadily build a reputation for reliability.
+Once you get those first few customers in the door, as long as you deliver excellent and professional service, you’ll be on the road to success!

 12. Courier Service

-If you’re looking for a way to make extra money, starting your own courier business could be the perfect solution.
-You can work as much or as little as you want to start off, and there’s no need for expensive equipment or training.
+If you’re looking for a way to make good money, starting your own courier business could be the perfect solution.
+You can work as much or as little as you want to start, and there’s no need for expensive equipment or training.
 You’ll just need a reliable vehicle, good insurance and decent driving ability.

 13. Mobile Detailing Business